On this page

 Outline planning application for north Manydown

-An outline planning application for the northern part of Manydown was submitted in March 2017, following extensive public involvement in drawing up a masterplan.
+An outline planning application for the northern part of Manydown was submitted in March 2017 by Basingstoke and Deane Borough Council and Hampshire County Council as joint leasehold owners of the land, following extensive public involvement in drawing up a masterplan.

-It was submitted by Basingstoke and Deane Borough Council and Hampshire County Council, the joint leasehold owners of the land.
-The outline planning application sets out the main principles for developing a thriving new community of up to 3,500 new homes, businesses, shops and community facilities, two new primary schools and land for a new secondary school, and a 250 acre country park.
+The outline planning application sets out the main principles for developing a thriving new community of up to 3,520 new homes, businesses, shops and community facilities, two new primary schools and land for a new secondary school, and a 250 acre country park in north Manydown.

 For more information on the changes visit the Manydown project website at www.manydownbasingstoke.co.uk